 Shin padding, not to be confused with cushioning, which is the extra thickness under your feet, most often correlates with the listed sock thickness.
-There are, however, a few ultralight padded options out there that combine a non-cushioned sock underfoot with some shin protection (including our top pick, the Darn Tough Ultralight Padded).
-We usually recommend choosing a ski sock with some degree of padding along the shin for all-day comfort.
-It’s something that is enjoyed in both resort and backcountry skiing.
+There are, however, a few ultralight padded options out there that combine a non-cushioned sock underfoot with some shin protection (including our top pick, the Darn Tough Padded Light).
+We usually recommend choosing a ski sock with some degree of padding along the shin for all-day comfort and to take the sting out of shin-bang.
+It’s something that is enjoyed by casual and performance skiers in both the resort and backcountry.

 Following trends in running and performance gear, ski socks brands have been offering up more and more compression options.
 The goal of a compression sock is improved blood flow.
 In a ski sock application, the goal is to leverage this improved blood flow to boost warmth as well as possibly reducing muscle fatigue.
 While it’s a difficult thing to prove, in our experiences with compression socks, we’ve found them to have a very close fit that just may offer a slight increase in warmth.
 What we can say definitively is compression socks do offer a very supportive fit that performance skiers should enjoy.